romoloman/OCSInventory-Agent-Rework/README.md

 - /VERYSILENT : run in silent mode
 - LOG="\path to store\setup.log" : log file of the installation process
-- /URL=Server ip and port : host url of the OCS Inventory NG server
+- /URL=Server ip and port : link of the OCS Inventory NG server
 - /USERNAME=username : set username
 - /PASSWORD=password : set password
 - /LOGLEVEL=3 : set level of the log